 Frank, Jan, Tanner, Amy, Trey, and Karl

 Jan and Frank Lyons started the Lyons Ranch Angus cowherd south of Manhattan, Kansas, more than forty years ago.

-Jan was raised on a small Angus farm in eastern Ohio and realized that she loved being outside helping her dad with the farm and taking care of their cattle.
-She and Frank, whose family owned a small farm as well, wanted to raise their daughters with the ideals and work ethic they valued so much.
+Jan was raised on a small Angus farm in eastern Ohio, helping her dad and brother with the farm and taking care of their cattle.
+She and Frank, whose family farmed as well, wanted to raise their daughters to appreciate good cattle and the ideals and work ethic they valued so much.

 Over the years, Jan gave much of her energy and time to the beef industry and people she loved.
 She first volunteered as a 4-H leader at the local and county level and the Kansas Junior Angus Association.
 Over the years, Jan’s service included years as the first woman president of the Kansas Angus Association, chair of the Kansas Beef Council, president of the Kansas Livestock Association, chairman of the Cattlemen’s Beef Board, and, finally, president of the National Cattlemen’s Beef Association in 2004.

-Frank was a practicing radiologist for more than 45 years.
-He is now one of three physicians at Kansas Regenerative Medicine Center performing stem cell therapy for patients who are ready to get back to doing what they love — like farming and ranching — without having surgery.
+Frank was a practicing radiologist for more than 45 years and recently retired from Kansas Regenerative Medicine Center, a stem cell therapy clinic.
 He has always loved medicine and, in a quiet way, has worked to help people improve their quality of life.

-Amy and her husband Karl Langvardt, with their sons Trey and Tanner, manage the Lyons Ranch cowherd, mostly from the south ranch located east of Alta Vista.
-Amy has served on the board of the Kansas Foundation for Agriculture in the Classroom and the Wabaunsee County Cattleman’s Association board and Frontier Farm Credit nominating committee.
+Amy and Karl now manage the Lyons Ranch cowherd.
+Amy has served on the board of the Kansas Foundation for Agriculture in the Classroom and Frontier Farm Credit nominating committee.
 Karl has been a Wabaunsee County KLA Director and volunteer football and baseball coach.
-Over the years, the whole family cheered the boys on at horse shows, 4-H events, and baseball and football games.
+The whole family has enjoyed years of cheering on the boys at horse shows, 4-H events, and baseball and football games at all levels.
 Karl and Trey like to team rope and ranch rodeo with Trent Langvardt, Karl and Amy’s nephew, and Bailey Allen — both are part of the crew at Lyons Ranch.

-Karl ‘s family, his mother Ann and brothers Mitch and Lynn Langvardt, owns and operates two livestock sale barns — JC Livestock Sales Inc. in Junction City and Clay Center Livestock Sales in Clay Center.
-Over the years, Lyons Ranch customers have sold thousands of commercial cattle from the area to cowherds, backgrounders and feedyards in the central part of the country, including many Lyons Ranch sired calves at the two sale barns’ regular and special calf sales.
+Karl grew up selling cattle.
+His family, his mother Ann and brothers Mitch and Lynn Langvardt, own and operate two livestock sale barns — JC Livestock Sales Inc. in Junction City and Clay Center Livestock Sales in Clay Center.
+Karl and Amy have worked to market thousands of commercial cattle from the area to cowherds, backgrounders and feedyards in the central part of the country, including many Lyons Ranch sired calves at the two sale barns’ regular and special calf sales.

-Debbie and her husband Duane Blythe stepped back from Lyons Ranch in 2008.
-With their children — Meghan, Allie and Jeff, Tyler, Eric, and Trent and Brier — they make up Blythe Family Farms LLC south of White City, Kansas.
-Debbie is active in local and national beef organizations and shares her life in her blog Kids, Cows, and Grass.
-The Blythes have many great ventures, including Level Creek Outfitting, a guided bird hunting service started and managed by Trent Blythe.
+Amy’s sister Debbie and her husband Duane Blythe stepped back from Lyons Ranch in 2008.
+With their children — Meghan, Allie and Jeff, Tyler, Eric, and Trent and Brier — they make up Blythe Family Farms LLC at White City, Kansas.
+Debbie is active in state and national beef organizations and educates about beef sustainability in her blog Kids, Cows, and Grass.
+The Blythes have many ventures, including Level Creek Outfitting, a guided bird hunting service started and managed by Trent Blythe.

-The photo below is of Jan and Frank with all seven grandchildren and her father, Harold Ferguson, when Jan was named Kansas State University Livestock and Meat Industry Council’s Stockman of the Year.
+The first photo below is of Jan and Frank with their seven grandchildren and her father, Harold Ferguson, when Jan was named 2008 Kansas State University Livestock and Meat Industry Council’s Stockman of the Year.
 The second picture was taken at the Main Pasture — the Lyons and their grandkids, one decade later.